raymondlouie/MPF-BML/README.md

 ## Installation

 To run the MPF and BML components of the framework, there are two C MEX files in the "Helper Functions" folder which need to be built.
-To install
+This can be compiled by the following instructions:

 1. Open MATLAB
 2. Change directory to the "Helper Functions" folder.